Listen to Encana's management team discussing the company's Q4 & year-end 2013 results in a live webcast and see the quarterly results documents.

-In Canada today Encana holds more than 7 million acres of fee title land predominately in south central and west Alberta with limited fee title ownership in British Columbia.
+In Canada today Encana holds fee title land primarily in south central and west Alberta with limited fee title ownership in British Columbia.
 The majority of Encana's fee title land was granted to a predecessor company, The Canadian Pacific Railway Company, by the Dominion of Canada, in consideration for completing the national railway from Winnipeg to British Columbia - uniting Canada from east to west.
 The fee title Land Grants included with some exceptions, all mines and minerals.

 Encana is proud of its legacy assets and throughout its history has focused on optimizing value from its fee title lands.
 In addition to its own drilling and development activity, Encana leases its mineral rights for third party drilling and development activity.
-Today there are more than 20,000 active petroleum and natural gas leases that Encana manages as lessor in Canada.
 The Compliance & Fee Land group reviews all active leases to ensure lessees are in compliance with lease terms.

 It is the obligation of the lessee to actively develop and produce from its leases on Encana fee title lands and to ensure adherence to lease terms and obligations.